Venice in Winter

 To avoid crowds and enjoy Venice at its best, put on your jacket and visit during the city's relatively mild winter months.

-Just look at these official Venice tourism statistics for a recent year:
+Just look at these official tourism statistics for a typical year:

 We suggest coming any time from November through March except for holiday periods (e.g., Christmas through New Year's or Easter) and Carnival, unless you're willing to endure crowds and pay a premium for your hotel or vacation apartment.

 January is especially nice, once you get past New Year's Day.
 Very few tourists are in town, and you can enjoy Venice as it was before the era of mass tourism.

 If you're a native of Phoenix or Bangkok, you may find Venice too chilly for comfort during winter, but if you come from a more northerly climate, you may be pleasantly surprised.